Shturm0weak/Pengine-1.0/README.md

 # **Instalation**

 * Download zip archive and unzip it.
-* Go to Vendor/Assimp and build this project with cmake, run it and build it
+* Go to `Vendor/Assimp` and build this project with cmake, run it and build it
-* Go to the top folder and run premake5.exe via console cmd.exe as premake5.exe vs20(your visual studio version).
+* Go to the top folder and run `premake5.exe` via console `cmd.exe` as `premake5.exe` vs2019,
+by default works for vs2019 but can also be compiled for different versions by replacing `vc142` with the correct one in `premake5.lua`.
-* Open PengineEngine.sln, set SandBox as StartUp project.
+* Open `PengineEngine.sln`, set `SandBox` as StartUp project.
 * Build it twice, first time there will be an error due to non-existent folders.
-* If it didn't run, you need to install OpenAl, run OpenAL.exe in Vendor/OpenAL.
+* If it didn't run, you need to install OpenAl, run `OpenAL.exe` in `Vendor/OpenAL`.
 * Also you may need to install Visual C++ Redistributable.